 Get a discount on your RSA

 If you are planning to work in a bar or restaurant in Australia, you will need to get your RSA (Responsible Service of Alcohol).
 This certificate proves your competency in the legislation and rules on alcohol consumption.
-This certificate is obligatory if you want to work in any Australian establishment licensed to serve alcohol.
+This certificate is compulsory if you want to work in any Australian establishment licensed to serve alcohol.

-Save money on your RSA
+🍹 Save Money on your RSA

 Get a discount on your RSA with Australia Backpackers Guide!